What is surveying and mapping?

 Land surveying is the science, art, and profession of determining the positions of points on the surface of the earth and measuring the distances, directions, angles, and elevations between them.
 This data helps accurately create maps and determine plot boundaries.

-Surveying and mapping has been a known science since at least Ancient Egypt.
+Surveying and mapping have been a known science since at least Ancient Egypt.
 In fact, three out of the four presidents on Mount Rushmore were land surveyors.
 Surveying fulfills important needs in various fields, such as civil engineering, construction, architecture, and real estate.

 What is a land surveyor?